awilli1186/wee-website/content/generator/config/config.md

 }
 ```

----code|label:Watch---
+---code|label:Watching---

-Setting this to true will make grunt watch for changes.
+Setting this to true will make toggle the Wee Grunt process to watch for changes.

 ```javascript
 "watch": true
 ```

----code|label:Minify---
+---code|label:Minification---

-This will minify the rendered output if set to true.
+When true the output HTML with be minified.

 ```javascript
 "minify": true